Written by Tom Gordon

 Even though we currently live in a mobile society, there are an increasing number of situations, like the New-York-to-Tennessee move, where restrictions on practice based on physical location of the lawyer hinder one’s ability to receive legal services.
 These anticompetitive restrictions reduce access to the law, yet provide no additional protection to consumers.

 While some of the criticisms regarding lawyers practicing across state lines via internet involve a decrease in quality and accountability of legal service, most of those criticisms are largely unfounded.
 In the same way that eBay and Amazon are held accountable for dissatisfied customers, lawyers practicing across state lines via-internet can be held accountable for any bad legal practices.
 If one is dissatisfied with the services of their virtual lawyer, they can hold that lawyer accountable in the same ways in which they can hold an attorney accountable who lives down the street.
 Lawyers, regardless of whether they are engaging in physical or internet practice can be held accountable through civil lawsuits, or action by bar disciplinary committees in the state where they are licensed.
 Moreover, while consumers can hold lawyers equally accountable whether the lawyer is working in person or virtually, choosing virtual lawyering can result in lower cost and more options when choosing a lawyer.

 Virtual law practice has great potential for increasing affordable access to the legal system.
 It enables consumers to have greater access to affordable and competent legal work while keeping it accountable and cost-effective.
-You can read our full comments to the ABA, urging them to allow this practice to grow.
+You can read our full comments to the ABA here and here, urging them to allow this practice to grow.